Boyle-Lab/Boyle-Lab.github.io/README.md

 ## Automated deployment

-`.github/workflows/site.yml` regenerates publications, runs the test suite, builds the Jekyll site, and deploys it to GitHub Pages.
-On a direct push, it commits changes to `_papers/` and `pub.bib` when the BibTeX or sidecar sources produce new output.
-Pull requests must include current generated files.
+`.github/workflows/site.yml` runs automatically only when `bibliography/publications.bib` changes, then regenerates publications, runs the test suite, builds the Jekyll site, and deploys it to GitHub Pages.
+On a direct push, it commits changes to `_papers/` and `pub.bib`.
+The workflow remains available through manual dispatch for other site deployments.